-A former regatta competitor, then Global Challenge record holder, VDH has graced the podiums of the most prestigious races.
-Owner of 18 boats, at the age of 72 VDH remains well-known in round-the-world and solo circles, and is as passionate as ever about maritime adventures and personal challenges.
+A former regatta competitor, he beat the Global Challenge record in March 2004 after 4 attempts: this renowned record is single-handed, round-the-world, against the prevailing wind and currents was done in 122 days, 14 hours, 3 minutes and 49 second on board “Adrien”.
+VDH has graced the podiums of the most prestigious races.
+Owner of 19 successive boats, VDH remains a personality in round-the-world, solo circles, and is as passionate as ever about sea-going adventures and personal challenges.

 Everyone who knows him - sailors, friends, partners - remarks on his particularly friendly and open nature.
-He was born in Amiens, a month after the German surrender, on 8 June 1945, in, as he proudly declares, "the same village as Jules Verne."
-Perhaps that is the source of his love of travel.
+He was born in Amiens, a month after the German surrender, on 8 June 1945, in, as he proudly declares, "the village where Jules Verne lived and wrote the famous ‘Around the World in 80 Days’."
+Perhaps that where his love of travel came from.
 Whether it’s a case of selective memory or for the sake of a good story, as he remembers it, his first gift was a boat.
 Jules Verne and a boat: two things which surely helped inspire him to look to new horizons, towards the sea.

 And here he is today, preparing for the Golden Race, a traditional round-the-world race with resources identical to those used by pioneers 50 years ago.
-A back-to-basics event which VDH, one of the planet’s most experienced sailors, didn’t want to miss.
+A back-to-basics race which VDH, one of the planet’s most experienced sailors, couldn’t miss.

 What he loves is novelty and constant change.
 VDH is one of the pioneers of solo racing.

-His first big race was on a Muscadet at the first mini trans-Atlantic race in 1977.
-This event was a real eye-opener for him, confirming his vocation, and, buoyed by the experience, he went on to enter race after race.
+His first major race was the first mini trans-Atlantic race in 1977 on a Muscadet.
+A real eye-opener, it confirmed his vocation and he went on to enter race after race.

-He took part in the second mini trans-Atlantic race in 1979, finishing second.
-The adventurer took part in the second BOC Challenge, then in the first two Vendée Globe events.
+When he took part in the second mini trans-Atlantic race in 1979, he finished second.
+The adventurer then took part in the second BOC Challenge, then in the first two Vendée Globe events.
 He finished third in 1990 and second in 1993.
-Always up for a challenge, Jean Luc Van Den Heede has passed Cape Horn ten times and been around the world solo five times, has made numerous crossings, and broke the backwards round-the-world record in 2004.
-VDH is keen to win the Channel Record Trophy, for which he already holds the unofficial record.
+Always up for a challenge, Jean Luc Van Den Heede has rounded Cape Horn twelve times and been around the world solo six times, has made numerous crossings, and broke the backwards round-the-world record in 2004.